isomerpages/ogp-isomer/_about-isomer/What is Isomer.md

 permalink: /about-isomer/what-is-isomer/
 description: ""
 ---
-Isomer is a website builder created by [Open Government Products](https://open.gov.sg/).
-We mainly cater to static, informational websites.
+Isomer is a website builder for government agencies to launch static websites free and easily.
 Public Officers use Isomer and our CMS to create and manage their websites.

 There are 3 parts to Isomer:
 1. The Isomer template